 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- During your procedure, you may receive contrast dye to help caregivers see your bile duct on x-rays.
-Tell your caregiver if you have ever had an allergic reaction to contrast dye.
+- During your procedure, you may receive contrast dye to help healthcare providers see your bile duct on x-rays.
+Tell your healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Write down the correct date, time, and location of your procedure.